qsu5/hw1fall17/README.md

 `gem install autotest-standalone`

 Note: You will need to run `autotest` in a separate terminal window.
-To terminate autotest, enter CTRL-C twice in rapic succession.
+To terminate autotest, enter CTRL-C twice in rapid succession.

 Here are the specifications for the functions you will need to implement for this assignment: